 As part of its commitment to sustainability, the company has adopted the United Nations’ Sustainable Development Goals (SDGs) as a guiding framework and has set a clear agenda for reducing and offsetting emissions.
 As a result of these measures, TIER Mobility has been a climate-neutral company since January 2020.

-TIER Mobility operates in 60+ cities in 9 countries.
-The company is headquartered in Berlin and employs about 500 people.
-Founders of the company are Lawrence Leuschner, Matthias Laug and Julian Blessin.
+TIER Mobility operates in 80+ cities in 10 countries.
+The company is headquartered in Berlin and employs about 900 people.
+Founders of the company are Lawrence Leuschner, Matthias Laug. and Julian Blessin.

-The company’s existing investors are Mubadala Capital, Goodwater Capital, White Star Capital, Northzone and many more.
+The company’s investors are SoftBank Vision Fund 2, Mubadala Investment Company’s financial investment arm, Mubadala Capital, Northzone, Goodwater Capital, White Star Capital, Novator, RTP Global, Speedinvest and many more.
 In addition, there are selected business angels and individual investors like Formula 1 World Champion Nico Rosberg.